Weetman Pearson, 1st Viscount Cowdray: Newspapers

 Pearson also expanded in newspapers: he first invested in The Westminster Gazette in 1908 as part of a Liberal syndicate led by Alfred Mond and Sir John Brunner, then assumed full control after the war and relaunched the paper as a national morning title on 5 November 1921.
-Despite a circulation boost the paper made continued losses and ceased on 31 January 1928, merging the next day with the Daily News as the Daily News and Westminster Gazette.
+Despite a circulation boost the paper made continued losses and ceased on 31 January 1928, merging the next day with The Daily News as the Daily News and Westminster Gazette.
 Around the Gazette he consolidated provincial titles that became the nucleus of Westminster Press, laying groundwork for the organisation's later publishing focus.

 Coal

-In heavy industry, Pearson partnered with Dorman Long in 1922 to develop the Kent coalfield through Pearson & Dorman Long Ltd. The scheme aimed at a coal–iron–steel base in east Kent but met labour and geological difficulties: Snowdown Colliery was modernised from 1924, and sinking at the Betteshanger Colliery began in 1924 to secure high-temperature coal suitable for steelmaking.
+In heavy industry, Pearson partnered with Dorman Long in 1922 to develop the Kent Coalfield through Pearson & Dorman Long Ltd. The scheme aimed at a coal–iron–steel base in east Kent but met labour and geological difficulties: Snowdown Colliery was modernised from 1924, and sinking at the Betteshanger Colliery began in 1924 to secure high-temperature coal suitable for steelmaking.
 Miners' housing was provided at Aylesham via a public-utility society—Aylesham Tenants Ltd—established with Eastry Rural District Council in 1926 for an initial programme of about 1,200 homes; Kent County Council joined in 1927.

 Political career

 Pearson was created a Baronet, of Paddockhurst, in the Parish of Worth, in the County of Sussex, and of Airlie Gardens, in the Parish of St Mary Abbots, Kensington, in the County of London, in 1894.
 He was first elected Liberal Member of Parliament for Colchester at a by-election in February 1895.
 He held the seat at the 1895 general election and retained it until 1910, when he was raised to the peerage as Baron Cowdray, of Midhurst in the County of Sussex.
 In January 1917 he was sworn of the Privy Council and made Viscount Cowdray, of Cowdray in the County of Sussex.
 He served as President of the Air Board in 1917 (see War work and the Air Board).
+In 1918, he was created Lord Rector of Aberdeen University.